 Appalam making is a leading cottage industry prevalent in my maternal grandfather’s village.
 As a kid I was completely awestruck watching women & girls in our neighbourhood kneading mountainous dough, rolling appalam at lightning speed, and stacking dried appalam like a tower.
 Whenever I felt bored I used to run to one of those houses.
 I spent endless hours there watching them making appalam and enjoying their warmth & their food.
 During my mother’s recent visit there, they fondly remembered my childhood favorite appala-poo and prepared them along with appalam specially for me, even though they are not into this business currently.

-Since moringa trees are primarily grown for their seed pods (drumsticks), moringa flowers are hardly available in the market.
-So we prepare poriyal in small quantity exclusively for a lactating mother in our family.
-It is preferred to cook buds & young white blossoms gently and use them in salad, soup, or curry.
-Please beware that it is not recommended to take moringa flowers during pregnancy as it may lead to miscarriage.
+Since moringa trees (murungai maram) are primarily grown for their seed pods (drumsticks), moringa flowers (murungai poo) are hardly available in the market.
+So we prepare murungai poo poriyal in small quantity exclusively for a lactating mother in our family.
+We need to cook the buds & young white blossoms gently, so we can use them in salad, soup, or use them as garnishes for a curry.
+Nevertheless, we don’t recommend women to take these nourishing flowers during pregnancy as it may lead to miscarriage.

-Ridge gourd (Luffa acutangula) is a native vegetable that grows plentifully in every village in South India.
-Mildly-sweet flesh and the fibrous peel of ridge gourds are edible, so we generally prepare gothsu as a side for idli & dosa and kootu for rice using the flesh, and chutney (dip) using the peel.
+Ridge gourd (Luffa acutangula/ peerkangai) is a native vegetable that grows plentifully around us in South India.
+Both the mildly-sweet flesh and the fibrous peel of ridge gourds are edible, so we prepare ridge gourd kichadi as a side for idli & dosa and ridge gourd kootu for rice using the flesh, and also prepare a chutney (dip) using the peel.

-Since bland white cabbage has always been my family’s bête noire, I find vibrant purple cabbage/ red cabbage the best alternate, and I have prepared cabbage poriyal using purple cabbage and served with radish sambar as below.
+Since bland white cabbage has always been my family’s bête noire, I find vibrant purple cabbage/ red cabbage the best alternate.
+So I have prepared cabbage poriyal using purple cabbage and served with radish sambar as below.

 Generally children prefer to take stir-fried vegetables like poriyal or varuval, and they give least importance to the steamed or boiled vegetables like kootu.
 So we can encourage them to take kootu by making it spicy and flavourful.
 Here I have shared chettinad style masala kootu liked even by the kids who refuse to take vegetables.
 This is one of our favorite kootu recipes, so I would like to prepare masala kootu with the vegetables like cabbages, native melons & gourds that are not liked by my family.